What is Nutritional Therapy and Do I Need It?

 Some people ask me, “If I follow a healthy diet why do I need to take supplements?”
 Or “Won’t my multivitamin from the local health food shop be enough?”

 Not everyone needs to take supplements and I don’t ever advise longterm high dose supplementation.
 However, most people who do not feel in 100 percent good health will benefit from some degree of temporary supplementation.
 There are many individual factors that will dramatically increase your needs for certain vitamins.
 For example stress, intensive exercise, alcohol consumption, infections, heavy menstruation, diarrhoea or prolonged use of certain medications.
 Each of these factors means that you use up larger than usual amounts of specific nutrients.

 Another point to bear in mind is that blood tests are of limited use for assessing levels of many vitamins and minerals.
 So whilst you may have “normal” blood levels of a vitamin, you may still benefit from temporary supplementation if you have certain issues.
-A good example is B12 and you can read about this in my article on the home page.
+A good example is B12 and you can read about this in my blog about B vitamins on the home page.

 Add to this intensive farming practices and environmental influences which have led to a declining nutrient content in our fruit and vegetables and you get the picture of how our food has changed.
 If you do not feel completely well, taking a basic multivitamin is unlikely to be sufficient to rebalance your nutrient “bank account”.
 Neither is making a random selection of supplements based on the latest newspaper or magazine article.
 A nutritional therapist has the expertise to pinpoint the supplements you need and which will really work, based on your clinical symptoms and/or biochemical tests.